trychlos/pwix-env-settings/README.md

 I prefer to use [YAML](https://en.wikipedia.org/wiki/YAML) in case of it's easy notation and leveling.

-For parsing YAML and JSON we using [js-yaml](https://github.com/nodeca/js-yaml) and getting file content via it's `safeLoad` method.
-Please be aware that this is defined as loading untrusted data and therefor some features are not enabled.
+For parsing YAML and JSON we are using [js-yaml](https://github.com/nodeca/js-yaml) and getting file content via it's `safeLoad` method.
+Please be aware that this is defined as loading untrusted data and therefore some features are not enabled.
 Currently I can't see any loss on that.

 You may check your YAML code on their online editor at: http://nodeca.github.io/js-yaml/